Anthony Cronin poet, novelist, biographer and critic talks about his latest work 'Dead As Doornails'.

-Cronin has made a definite commitment to staying in Ireland and part of this means he will not allow circumstances to drive him out again.
+Anthony Cronin explains why he decided to return to Ireland after a relatively nomadic life.
+He has made a definite commitment to staying in the country and part of this means he will not allow circumstances to drive him out again.

 I would starve publicly on the street rather than go again, that was my commitment.

-Augustine Martin finds the account of the time Cronin spent on the continent and in Ireland with Behan very amusing, leading Cronin to comment,
+Augustine Martin finds the account of the time Anthony Cronin spent on the continent and in Ireland with Behan very amusing, leading the author to comment,

 I don't think anything is any good that isn't funny as well.